curzel-it/curzel-it.github.io/blog/this-cartoon-does-not-exist/index.md

 ```

 ## Speech Synthesis and Lip-sync
-I am using Google Cloud Text to Speech with Neural voices, why by themself are already miles better than what macOS `say` command offers.
+I switched to Google Cloud Text to Speech with Neural voices, which by itself is already miles better than what macOS `say` command could offer.
 <br>
 But the real deal is SSML (Speech Synthesis Markup Language) generation, as with that, you can make sure:
 * Words are spelled correctly
-* There's emphasis non the correct words
+* There's emphasis on the correct words
 * Speech "effects" can be applied (ie. "Ooook" will have a long "o", rather than a "u")
 * We can attach informations about emotion, which seems to not be supported by Google TTS at the time of writing, but it doesn't hurt to try!